webplatform/docs/concepts/programming/variables_in_javascript/index.md

 The following table lists the special characters that you can use in JavaScript strings.

  Table 2.1 JavaScript special charactersCharacterMeaning\bBackspace\fForm feed\nNew line\rCarriage return\tTab\vVertical tab\'Apostrophe or single quote\"Double quote\\Backslash character (\).\_XXX_The character with the Latin-1 encoding specified by up to three octal digits _XXX_ between 0 and 377.
 For example, \251 is the octal sequence for the copyright symbol.\x_XX_The character with the Latin-1 encoding specified by the two hexadecimal digits _XX_ between 00 and FF.
 For example, \xA9 is the hexadecimal sequence for the copyright symbol.\u_XXXX_The Unicode character specified by the four hexadecimal digits _XXXX_.
 For example, \u00A9 is the Unicode sequence for the copyright symbol.
-See [Unicode escape sequences|#Unicode_escape_sequences].
+See [Unicode escape sequences{{!}}#Unicode_escape_sequences].

 h4.
 Escaping characters